 1902—JOHAN helped found the VÕNNU SINGING AND ACTING SOCIETY, which still functions today

-1894-1908—No further information currently available except that JOHAN, along with children LOVISA and MAKS, changed membership from the VÕNNU church congregation to the ST PETRI CHURCH in TARTU (both were Lutheran churches) (SOURCE FOR ALL INFO ABOVE: ESTONIAN DOCS); JOHAN was likely involved with music instruction at the TEACHER’S SEMINAR in TARTU
+1894-1908—JOHAN, along with children LOVISA and MAKS, changed membership from the VÕNNU church congregation to the ST PEETRI CHURCH in TARTU (both were Lutheran churches); JOHAN was likely involved with music instruction at the TEACHER’S SEMINAR in TARTU (est. 1828 and ultimately united with TARTU UNIVERSITY in 2001)

 Max’s mother’s maiden name was ANN ARIKE (b.
 13.11.1841, d.
 4.07.1894)